Jack Souther: Scientific research

 As part of Operation St. Elias, Jack Souther studied the stratigraphy, structure and evolution of the Wrangell lavas of southwest Yukon in the mid 1970s.
 He was surprised by the difference in volcanic style between the Wrangell lavas where an enormous volume of andesite lava had issued without any apparent breaks and was accompanied by profound tectonic uplift and compressive folding, in contrast to the episodic eruption of alkaline basalt and highly fractionated silicic peralkaline rocks at Edziza.
 The differences in eruptive style and chemistry of the Wrangell lavas led Souther to speculate they were related to a calc-alkaline volcanic arc that formed along a converging plate boundary.

 In 1977, a book published under the title Volcanic Regimes in Canada included a chapter on Cordilleran tectonics by Jack Souther.
 This information contributed significantly to the early understanding of Quaternary volcanism in Canada.
 However, the origins of the east-west trending Anahim Volcanic Belt was still not understood.

 Several features in the Mount Cayley volcanic field were illustrated by Jack Souther in 1980, including Mount Cayley, Ember Ridge, Mount Fee, Cauldron Dome, Pali Dome, Slag Hill and Ring Mountain, the later of which he called Crucible Dome.
-This resulted in the recreation of a geologic map that showed the regional terrain and locations of the volcanoes.
+This resulted in the recreation of a geological map that showed the regional terrain and locations of the volcanoes.
 Souther conducted the first detailed study of Mount Cayley itself during this period.
 At least three stages of volcanic activity were identified at the volcano.
 He also hypothesized that the Ember Ridge domes shared a common magma source.
 However, significant variations in the percentage of phenocrysts in the six domes prove otherwise.

 Jack Souther added several hundred Quaternary aged volcanoes on Canadian maps throughout his career.
 His work contributed to the closing of Canada's gap in the Pacific Ring of Fire.